Camillea

-Camillea is a genus of fungi in the family Xylariaceae.
-Collectively, the 41 species in the genus have a widespread distribution, but are especially prevalent in tropical areas.
+Camillea is a genus of fungi in the family Graphostromataceae.
+Collectively, the 40+ species in the genus have a widespread distribution, but are especially prevalent in tropical areas.
 Fruit bodies of Camillea species tend to be cylindrical in shape.
 The genus was originally circumscribed by Swedish mycologist Elias Fries in his 1849 work Summa vegetabilium Scandinaviae.

 Species

+As of June 2023, Species Fungorum (in the Catalogue of Life) accepts 45 species of Camillea.